Atemmuda/Items_Manager/README.md

 # Items_Manager
-A Django Rest API with MongoDB
+A CRUD Rest API using Django and MongoDB as the Database